NetworkBlockDevice/nbd/doc/proto.md

 server has only one metadata context (the default), then writing to an extent which has `NBD_STATE_HOLE` clear MUST NOT fail with ENOSPC.

-For all other cases, this specification requires no specific semantics of metadata contexts.
-Implementations could support metadata contexts with semantics like the following:
+It defines the following flags for the flags field:

-- Incremental snapshots; if a block is allocated in one metadata context, that implies that it is also allocated in the next level up.
+- `NBD_STATE_HOLE` (bit 0): if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
+Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report metadata even where a trim has been requested.
-- Various bits of data about the backend of the storage; e.g., if the storage is written on a RAID array, a metadata context could return information about the redundancy level of a given extent
+- `NBD_STATE_ZERO` (bit 1): if set, the block contents read as all zeroes; if clear, the block contents are not known.
+Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where write zeroes has not been requested, and also that a server MAY report unknown content even where write zeroes has been requested.

-- If the backend implements a write-through cache of some sort, or synchronises with other servers, a metadata context could state that an extent is "active" once it has reached permanent storage and/or is synchronized with other servers.
+For the `base:allocation` context, the remainder of the flags field is reserved.
+Servers SHOULD set it to all-zero; clients MUST ignore unknown flags.

-The only requirement of a metadata context is that it MUST be representable with the flags as defined for `NBD_CMD_BLOCK_STATUS`.
+For all other cases, this specification requires no specific semantics of metadata contexts, except that all the information they provide The only requirement of a metadata context is that it MUST be representable within the flags field as defined for `NBD_CMD_BLOCK_STATUS`.

 Likewise, the syntax of query strings is not specified by this document.